Portugal in the Eurovision Song Contest 2021

 Portugal was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 20 May 2021.
 Performing during the show in position 12, "Love Is on My Side" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 22 May.
 It was later revealed that Portugal placed fourth out of the 17 participating countries in the semi-final with 239 points.
 In the final, Portugal performed in position 7 and placed twelfth out of the 26 participating countries with 153 points.

 Background

-Prior to the 2021 contest, Portugal had participated in the Eurovision Song Contest fifty-one times since its first entry in 1964.
+Prior to the 2021 contest, Radiotelevisão Portuguesa (RTP) until 2003, and Rádio e Televisão de Portugal (RTP) since 2004, had participated in the Eurovision Song Contest representing Portugal fifty-one times since their first entry in 1964.
 Portugal had won the contest on one occasion: in 2017 with the song "Amar pelos dois" performed by Salvador Sobral.
 Following the introduction of semi-finals for the 2004, Portugal had featured in only five finals.
 Portugal's least successful result has been last place, which they have achieved on four occasions, most recently in 2018 with the song "O jardim" performed by Cláudia Pascoal.
 Portugal has also received nul points on two occasions; in 1964 and 1997.
 The nation failed to qualify to the final in 2019 with the song "Telemóveis" performed by Conan Osíris.
 In 2020, Elisa was set to represent Portugal with the song "Medo de sentir" before the contest's cancellation.